Hydrocolloid Usage Chart: Percentages, Hydration Temperatures & Functional Properties

 Why isn’t my carrageenan setting?

-Carrageenan needs proper heat hydration (about 70–80Β°C) and the right ions: potassium supports kappa for firm gels and calcium supports iota for elastic gels.
-Under-heating, low solids, or insufficient ions can prevent a strong set.
+Carrageenan needs proper heat hydration (70–80Β°C) and the right ions: potassium supports kappa (firm) and calcium supports iota (elastic).

 How do I choose between high-methoxyl and low-methoxyl pectin?

-High-methoxyl pectin gels with high sugar + acid (classic jam/jelly).
-Low-methoxyl pectin gels with calcium and can work in low-sugar or no-sugar-added systems.
+High-methoxyl pectin gels with high sugar + acid.
+Low-methoxyl pectin gels with calcium and can work in low-sugar systems.

 Ed - Cape Crystal Brands